-Fake tans have been around for decades but the industry is still growing, even after commercial solariums were banned in a bunch of States in 2015 (New South Wales, Queensland, Victoria and South Australia).
+Fake tans have been around for decades but the industry is still growing, even after commercial solariums were banned in a bunch of Australian states in 2015 (New South Wales, Queensland, Victoria and South Australia).

 But here’s the issue: fake tans don’t give you any more protection from the sun.
 In fact, they tend to lure people into a false sense of security...